emanchado/narrows/README.md

 TODO
 ====

+* Show the previous chapter when writing the next
+* Show the reactions on a new chapter?
 * Use buttons consistently for actions, not links
 * Add a JS confirmation thing to the publish button?
 * Upgrade ProseMirror